Single vs Double Garage Door Cost: Size-by-Size Comparison

 Non-standard and custom sizes

 Oversized openings for RVs, boats, or large trucks require custom-ordered doors.
-A 10-foot-tall or 18-foot-wide door is not a stock item at most dealers, so expect lead times of two to six weeks and price premiums of 20 to 50 percent over standard sizes.
-If you are planning a new build, sticking to standard dimensions saves money and shortens wait times.
+A 10-foot-tall or 18-foot-wide door is not a stock item at most dealers.
+Expect lead times of two to six weeks and price premiums of 20 to 50 percent over standard sizes.
+If you are planning a new build, standard dimensions save money and shorten wait times considerably.

 How height affects price

 Standard residential door height is 7 feet.
-High-lift conversions to 8 or 9 feet are available but require longer tracks and modified spring systems.
-The upgrade adds $300 to $800 in hardware and labor.
-If you have a taller vehicle or want to maximize clearance, confirm the ceiling height in your garage can accommodate the additional track run before ordering.
+High-lift conversions to 8 or 9 feet require longer tracks and modified spring systems, adding $300 to $800 in hardware and labor.
+If you have a taller vehicle or want more clearance, confirm the ceiling height in your garage can accommodate the additional track run before ordering.
+Your installer can measure headroom and confirm compatibility during the quote visit.

 Bottom line

-A standard single-car door runs $700 to $1,800 installed.
-A double-car door costs $900 to $3,000.
-Two separate single doors on a two-car garage cost more in total but offer operational flexibility.
+A standard single-car door runs $700 to $1,800 installed; a double-car door costs $900 to $3,000.
+Two separate single doors on a two-car garage cost more in total but give you independent operation.
 Stick to standard sizes to avoid custom premiums and long lead times.
-Always measure the rough opening before ordering.
+Measure the rough opening before ordering and get a written quote from a licensed installer.

 Advertisement